paumarro/SE_05/README.md

 ###### Some features that have not been implemented due to time constraints

-+ As tease in the beginnig of the document, my next efforst will be focused in developing financial managment features.
++ As teased in the beginnig of the document, my next efforst will be focused in developing financial managment features.

 + A method to allow users to choose a username distict from their email address to reduce redundancy.